 Leave blank spaces or lines between ideas, especially if you start to zone out or fall behind the lecture.
 You can try to fill these in later.

 After class, review your notes.
 If you notice any physical or conceptual gaps in information that you remember but didn't record, write/type them in quickly while the lecture is fresh in your mind before you forget.

-After class, try transforming your class notes into notes or study guides of your own words— this way, your brain is working hard to comprehend and remember the material.
+After class, try transforming your class notes into other notes or study guides in your own words.
+This way, your brain is working hard to comprehend and remember the material.
 Try converting your class notes into Cornell notes (if you didn't take them this way), a concept map ("mind map"), or a diagram.

 Your notes should be doing two things for you: keeping you alert and receptive during classes and lectures, and providing a good source to review for assignments and tests later.
 If you're still zoning out during class and your notes aren't helping you study later, your note-taking techniques aren't working for you and you need to switch things up.
 Try any or all of these tips that you haven't yet, and refer to the resources for extra suggestions.